Rank and Rent

-If you just want the site off your hands, then selling it off completely could be a solution.
-Some investors will pay top dollar for a well-ranking website and many would prefer to own a page outright than having to pay per month.
+If you just want the site off your hands, then selling it off could be a solution.
+However, some investors will pay top dollar for a well-ranking website, and many would prefer owning a page outright rather than paying per month.

-However, it can be very hard to find a buyer for a new rank and rent site.
-Buyers are usually only interested if a site has lots of good leads and this usually isn’t possible for a site that has only just been set up.
+However, finding a buyer for a new rank and rent site can be very hard.
+Buyers are usually only interested if a site has lots of good leads; this isn’t possible for a site that has just been set up.

 Pay per lead

 The final option is to allow different businesses to pay per lead for links on your web pages.
 This is an excellent idea if your site has a lot of traffic and you can attract multiple ‘tenants’ simultaneously.

 But, of course, you also need plenty of leads on your site to rent out.